waveform-computing/compoundpi/docs/protocol.rst

 Assuming *index* refers to a valid image index, the server must connect to the specified TCP port on the client, send the bytes of the image, and finally close the connection.
-The server must also send a standard response with no data.
+The server must also send an OK response with no data.

 .. _protocol_status: